Level-set based design of Wang tiles for modelling complex microstructures: Introduction

 The second approach to microstructure generation utilizes reference samples of the microstructure.
 New realizations are then obtained with a Markovian process, taking individual voxels~\citep{liu_random_2015} or a patch of voxels~\citep{tahmasebi_cross-correlation_2013} from the provided reference samples according to the proximity of the spatial statistics computed for their surroundings.
-Alternatively, searching for the statistics proximity can be replaced with a classification tree-based supervised learning model~\citep{bostanabad_stochastic_2016}.
+Alternatively, searching for statistics proximity can be replaced with a classification tree-based supervised learning model~\citep{bostanabad_stochastic_2016}.

-The previous two approaches suffer from high computational cost related either to optimization or to training the learning model.
-Besides, the applicability of their outputs is sensitive to the spatial statistics considered, attesting to the ill-conditioning of microstructure reconstruction problem itself.
-Achieving a good match in selected statistics does not automatically guarantee similar overall behaviour; for instance, \citet{biswal_quantitative_1999} demonstrated that realizations with similar two-point probability functions could differ significantly in percolation characteristics that govern overall transport properties.
+The previous two approaches suffer from high computational costs related either to optimization or to training the learning models.
+The applicability of their outputs is also sensitive to the spatial statistics considered, attesting to the ill-conditioning of the microstructure reconstruction problem itself.
+Achieving a good match in selected statistics does not automatically guarantee similar overall behaviour; for instance, \citet{biswal_quantitative_1999} demonstrated that realizations with similar two-point probability functions could have significantly different percolation characteristics that govern overall transport properties.